 Admission Requirements Tabs

-Cinema students may be interested in living in the Between Takes Living-Learning Community in the residence halls
+Cinema students may be interested in living in the Between Takes Living-Learning Community in the UI residence halls.

 Campus Resources for Cinema Students range from equipment check-out options to the Student Video Productions student group, local film festivals, the department's Aperture weblog, and the university's Bijou Cinema.